-Projects covered by this Report has engaged no less than 841 suppliers, which were all situated in Hong Kong China and Mainland China.
+Projects covered by this Report has engaged no less than 1,003 suppliers, which were all situated in Hong Kong China and Mainland China.
 Prior to engagement, they have all undergone a primary evaluation process, which includes reviews of their reputation, experience, and quality records.
-Before engaging new suppliers, all of them have passed the relevant evaluation process of the Group, including review of their market reputation, qualification, material quality and level of technology, etc.
+Before procument, all of them have passed the relevant evaluation process of the Group, including review of their market reputation, qualification, material quality and level of technology, etc.